Astridouw/Homepage/content/authors/admin/_index.md

 superuser: true
 title: Astrid Adam
 ---
-Astrid is a teaching assistant at the <a href="https://www.usaintlouis.be">Université Saint-Louis - Bruxelles</a>.
-She graduated with honors from a Master in Economics at the Université Catholique de Louvain in 2020.
-During her Master, she participated in the Erasmus+ Program for one semester at the Bocconi University in Milan.
+I'm Astrid, a teaching assistant at the <a href="https://www.usaintlouis.be">UClouvain Saint-Louis - Bruxelles</a>.
+I graduated with honors from a Master in Economics at the UCLouvain in 2020.
+During my Master, I participated in the Erasmus+ Program for one semester at the Bocconi University in Milan.

-Her research interests are public economics and more precisely mobility and its impacts on the population.
-She also has experience in Spending Reviews, which is a growing field in government budget management.
+My research interests is public economics and more precisely mobility and its impacts on the population.
-She is a member of the Beamm project an effort to build an online open-acces comprehensive tax-benefit microsimulation model for Belgium.
+I am a member of the <a href="https://beamm.brussels/">Beamm</a>project an effort to build an online open-acces comprehensive tax-benefit microsimulation model for Belgium .I also have experience in spending reviews, which is a growing field in government budget management.